salt-formulas/salt-formula-nova/README.rst

 Config drive options
 --------------------

-See example below on how to configure the options for the config drive.
+See example below on how to configure the options for the config drive:

 .. code-block:: yaml